cfjedimaster/raymondcamden2023/src/posts/2023/11/20/2023-11-20-links-for-you.md

 * Give up.
 No, seriously.
 It's ok to give up.
 I "do" AoC until it becomes too much and don't even pretend like I'll finish it.
 If you do, great!
 But give yourself permission to just play with it until it stops being fun.
 * The last year or so I've used Python for my solutions, and it's a great way to practice new (to you) languages.
 * If you can't get something working, check their Reddit.
-There's always solutions posted and a great way to practice your language of choice is to take a solution in *another* language and rewrite it in the one you're using.
+There are always solutions posted and a great way to practice your language of choice is to take a solution in *another* language and rewrite it in the one you're using.
 It's not cheating, it's learning!
 * And remember, this is meant to be fun!

 If you want, you can see my previous solutions, and follow along this year, at my AoC repo: <https://github.com/cfjedimaster/adventofcode>.
 Looks like last year I did 8 days and called it quits.
 I'm going to try for 10 this year, but we'll see what happens.